Volpezer0x/SOAR-Automation-Lab/TheHive-setup.md

 TheHive is the case management platform in our SOAR pipeline.
 It sits on a dedicated Ubuntu Server 22.04 VM alongside its two dependencies: Apache Cassandra (graph database backend) and Elasticsearch (index/search backend).
+The official installation guide can be found here: https://docs.strangebee.com/thehive/installation/installation-guide-linux-standalone-server/

 ---